pkm304/MAPPA/README.md

 Users can conduct simulations for the model across sampled parameter combinations with any tools of their preferences.
 For the GC reaction model, we conducted the simulations usmg the Matlab.
-Here, we showcase MAPPA using the simulations results in scheme 2:
+Here, we showcase MAPPA using the simulations results in scheme 2 (delayed TFR):

 <img src="man/figures/simulation_scheme.png" width="400"/>